Last Updated on

 4. Offer a solution

-Finally, know from the beginning stages how your content will inspire your reader to take the next action whether it is a move to the next page, purchasing a product, looking up a recipe, emailing a salesperson or making a phone call.
+Finally, know from the beginning stages how your website content writing will inspire your reader to take the next action whether it is a move to the next page, purchasing a product, looking up a recipe, emailing a salesperson or making a phone call.

 It is worth noting that the solution should be very obvious by the time the reader finishes the page of content.
 Use explicit phrasing that tells the reader what to do next.
 The goal is to lead the reader to take the next step of action without consciously thinking about it.

-Summary to Better SEO Content Writing
+Summary to Better Website Content Writing

 If you find yourself having to write new pages for your website, remember: